robertfoss/memcpy.io/content/2016-07-26_kernel_dev_helper_scripts.md

       fi
     }

-The checkpatch script simple wraps the patch creation process and allows you to right away specify which
+The checkpatch script simply wraps the patch creation process and allows you to right away specify which

 #### Example